selkurdy/DepthConversion/README.md

 _P10, P50_, and _P90_ of the corresponding coefficients.

 *  **ztqsegy.py** can also read in a segy in time or depth and convert
 that outputting another segy in the other domain.

+>  To integrate this program with the output of Machine learning, an option to supply a sonic dt segy is given.
+This sonic dt segy would have been generated with `trace2log2mb` program.

+>  If a time segy and a sonic segy is given then depth conversion will use both to generate a depth segy.

+>  Because the sonic segy is usually noisy, you might want to smooth the resulting depth segy by using `--smoothradius` option.
+The radius would spatially smooth all the samples around the center and use the median.